vosonlab/VOSONDash/README.md

 Graphical interfaces for collecting network data from social media API's.

 * Collect: Twitter, youtube and reddit network data
-* Create: different types of networks from the data such as activity, actor, bimodal and semantic networks
+* Create: different types of networks from the data such as activity, actor, twomode and semantic networks

 ![VOSONDash Twitter Collection](https://vosonlab.github.io/VOSONDash/images/collection-twitter-1420x980.jpg)